danplatypus30/tp/docs/UserGuide.md

 ### Listing all patients : `list`

-Shows a list of all patients in the address book.
+Shows a list of all patients in the app.

 Format: `list`

 ### Editing a patient : `edit`

-Edits an existing patient in the address book.
+Edits an existing patient in the app.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`